virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 ## The Scopes

 The "scopes" array is the memory model, incompassing all identifiers used by the code, such as variables and user-defined function names, as well as the code itself.
+Each individual scope in the array is the memory model for a specific HAL/S block.
+Those include:

+* Top-level blocks (i.e., those which end with a `CLOSE` statement), such as `PROGRAM`, `FUNCTION`, `PROCEDURE`, ....
+* `DO ...
+END` blocks, including not only simple blocks of statements, but also `DO WHILE`, `DO UNTIL`, and `DO FOR` blocks.
+* `IF THEN` and `IF THEN ELSE` statements.

-Each individual scope in the array is the memory model for a specific HAL/S block (such as PROGRAM, FUNCTION, PROCEDURE, ...).
-The compiler assigns these blocks unique sequence numbers, starting from 0, as it encounters them, and then appends the scope for that block to `PALMAT["scopes"]`.  `PALMAT["scopes"][0]` is the top-level scope.
+The compiler assigns these scopes unique sequence numbers, starting from 0, as it encounters them, and then appends the scope for that block to `PALMAT["scopes"]`.  `PALMAT["scopes"][0]` is the top-level scope.

 Each individual scope is itself a dictionary, and provides links to both the scope of its parent block and to any immediate child blocks.
 The code within any HAL/S block has access to the objects declared within its own scope, including temporaries, as well as the objects of the parent, grandparent, and so on, but not the child blocks.

     anyIndividualScope = {
+        "type": "...",              # A string describing the "type" of scope.
         "parent" : ...,             # The integer index of the parent scope within PALMAT["scopes"], or else None if top level.
         "self" : ...,               # The integer index of this scope within PALMAT["scopes"].
         "children" : [ ... ],       # List of integer indices of immediate child scopes within PALMAT["scopes"]
         "identifiers" : { ... },    # The identifiers declared in the current block, keyed by their names.
         "instructions" : [ ... ]    # The PALMAT instructions for the block.
     }

+The `type` can be things like "root", "unknown", "if", or "do", but the significant types are really "do while", "do until", and "do for".
+That's because the *raison d'être* of the `type` key is enabling searches starting from a given scope upward in the scope hierarchy to determine if the scope is contained within a loop.
+Thus, a search is made upward, by means of the `parent` keys, until a "do while", "do until", or "do for" is reached.
+That *that's* important for code-generation of HAL/S statements like `EXIT` and `REPEAT` that break out of blocks.

+Other keys may be present as well for various *ad hoc* purposes, but these are the common ones.

 Note that the entire `PALMAT` object, including `PALMAT["scopes"]`, is formed at compile time.
 The logical memory model is not dynamic.
 Its structure does not change at runtime.
 Only *values* stored in variables (in the "identifiers" dictionary) change at runtime, but the structure of the model is unalterable.